welagedara/welagedara.github.io/_posts/2018-07-04-scrolling-with-the-highlighter.md

 There is a simple [fix][fix] for that.

-Add the below lines to your css.
+Add the below lines to your CSS.
 ```css
 pre { white-space: pre; overflow: auto; }